mpetit480/Control-M/Mail/README.md

 #### Pre requisites

 Control-M Version 9.20.000,
-Application pack 9.20
+Control-M Application pack 9.20
+Python 3

 #### Installation

-Deploy the intergration using Application Integrator and copy the Python script at Agent side.
+- Deploy the integration using Application Integrator and copy the Python script at Agent side.
+- Install imap_tools library: pip install imap_tools
+- Copy the script imap_d.py on the agent.

 ### Detailed description:

-This plugin has
+The script detects mail arrivals in a mailbox depending on criteria.
+2 options:
+-	Without loop, on Ended OK, it will start another job following conditions
+-	With a loop and a job to trigger, it will wait and start itself a job.

 #### Features